Tobacco in 2024: The big picture

 KEY DATA FINDINGS

-Manufacturers feel that uniform taxation is the biggest impediment to sales of cigars and cigarillos
+Manufacturers see uniform taxation as the biggest impediment to sales of cigars and cigarillos

 Smokeless Tobacco, E-Vapour Products and Heated Tobacco in India